Yon González: Acting career

 Yon González began his acting career in the LaSexta series SMS in 2006.
 He then went on to star in the Antena 3 series The Boarding School (El internado) from 2007 to 2010 which brought him wider popularity.
 González's performance as Iván Noiret León earned him an ACE Award for Best New Actor in 2010, as well as a Golden Nymph for Best Actor – Drama nomination at the Monte-Carlo Television Festival 2009.

 Throughout 2008 and 2009, González starred in the motion pictures Sex, Party and Lies (Mentiras y gordas), opposite Mario Casas, Hugo Silva and his The Boarding School co–star Ana de Armas, and Sebastián Cordero's Rabies (Rabia).
 He also appeared in the short films The Storymaker (El forjador de historias), Impossible Loves (Amores imposibles), Identity (Identidad) and Latex Puppets (Muñecos de latex), winning the La FILA Festival of Short Films Award for Best Male Performance for the latter.
 In 2010, González portrayed Constantine II of Greece in Sofía, a television miniseries based on the life of Queen Sofía of Spain.
 In 2011, González worked primarily in television, appearing in Gran Reserva, which stars his brother Aitor Luna, The Whos (Los Quién) and Gran Hotel (Gran hotel).
 Gran Hotel, in which he starred opposite his SMS fellow Amaia Salamanca, won him the Fotogramas de Plata Award for Best Television Actor.

 During the 2015-2016 he starred in two seasons drama series, Bajo sospecha as the main protagonist, Víctor.
 The crime drama series are aired on AtresMedia's Atres Player.
 In that year, he also starred in a thriller movie together with his brother, Aitor Luna in Killing Time (Matar El Tiempo) with the role as Boris.

 In 2017-2020 he played the role as Francisco Gómez on Netflix original series, Cable Girls.

-The other filming he made was Hil Kanpaiak, a Basque-language movie where he played the role as Iñigo Kortazar, a policeman.
+The other filming he made was Hil Kanpaiak, a Basque-language movie where he played the role of Iñigo Kortazar, a policeman.
 The movie has been aired on Festival du Cinéma Espagnol de Nantes 2021.
 He is also the main protagonist on Heirs to the Land as Hugo Llor.
-The series—based on a historical novel written by Ildefonso Falcones—aired on Netflix in April of 2022.
+The series—based on a historical novel written by Ildefonso Falcones—aired on Netflix in April 2022.